-Whisk quickly to evenly combine.
+Whisk quickly to combine evenly.
 The vanilla cake batter is thick but spreads easily, shiny, with no lumps.
-If there are lumps (it shouldn't have some if you used ingredients at same temperature).
+If there are lumps (it shouldn't have some if you used ingredients at the same temperature).
 If so, use an electric beater, beat few seconds to get a smooth batter.

 Chocolate cake batter

-In another medium size mixing bowl, add 1 1/2 cup ( 1 cup + 1/2 cup ) of the vanilla batter you just made.
+In another medium-size mixing bowl, add 1 ½ cup of the vanilla batter you just made.

 To create the chocolate cake batter, stir in this medium bowl unsweetened cocoa powder and coconut cream until it forms a smooth chocolate batter.
-Now, you should have 2 bowls of batter, one with 1 1/2 cup of chocolate cake batter and one with vanilla cake batter.
+You should have 2 bowls of batter, one with 1 ½ cup of chocolate cake batter and one with vanilla cake batter.

 How to make a marble cake?

 Alternate dollops of vanilla cake batter with chocolate cake batter until no more left.
-I highly recommend watching my recipe video tutorial below to see how to make marble cake steps by steps.
+I highly recommend watching my recipe video tutorial below to see how to make marble cake step by step.

-When no more batter left, use a knife to swirl the top of the batter.
-Insert the knife into the loaf and gently swirl into the batter, once or twice, to create a marble swirl effect.
+When no more batter is left, use a knife to swirl the top of the batter.
+Next, insert the knife into the loaf and gently swirl into the batter, once or twice, to create a marble swirl effect.

 Bake at 180°C (350°F) for 50-65 minutes or until a skewer inserted in the middle of the loaf comes out clean with few to no crumbs on it.

-Store the cake in an airtight cake box, in the pantry for up to 3 days or freeze slices of cake in individual boxes/bags.
+Store the cake in an airtight cake box in the pantry for up to 3 days, or freeze the cake slices in individual boxes/bags.

-Defrost the day before, can be rewarm in a toaster or oven if desired.
+Defrost the day before, can be rewarmed in a toaster or oven if desired.

-Sweetener: if you are not on keto diet, you can use same amount of any crystal sweetener you like.
+Sweetener: if you are not on a keto diet, you can use the same amount of any crystal sweetener you like.
 A healthy option will be coconut sugar (contain carbs and sugar but paleo!
-Net carb per slie : 3.
-8 grams, cake serve 14 slices

 * Percent Daily Values are based on a 2000 calorie diet.